 Podcasts for Bill of Rights Declaration of Independence and 14th Amendment.

-The Final for Government will take place during the regular Exam period – third period on Thursday and sixth period on Friday.
+The Final for Government will take place during the regular Exam period – third period on Thursday and fifth period on Friday.
 The exam will consist of multiple choice and short essay.
 The Multiple choice questions will constitute 50% of the grade and cover the Bill of Rights and 13, 14, 15 amendments and the issues that shape those amendments.
 Short essays (five of seven) will focus on the Declaration of Independence, however may draw from a couple of questions on the amendments.
 Each of the multiple choice questions will be character limited.
-To study for the final review each of the podcasts posted below.
+To study for the final please review each of the podcasts posted below.

 1 – Declaration of Independence (1776)